ayaanatifcodes/leetcode-by-me/time_and_space_complexity.md

 Space complexity measures how much extra memory an algorithm uses as input grows.

-We do NOT count the input itself.
+We do not count the input itself.
 We count extra variables and data structures created.

 ### O(1) Space — Constant Memory